GuanceCloud/guance-docs/docs/en/real-user-monitoring/generate-metrics.md

 ### Edit Rules

-On the Generate Metric page, you can view all generated indicator rules that have been created and edit them.
+On the Generate Metric page, you can view all generated metric rules that have been created and edit them.

-**Note: Because the data source and aggregate expression of generating indicator rules determine the data type, some rules do not support editing and modification.**
+**Note: Because the data source and aggregate expression of generating metric rules determine the data type, some rules do not support editing and modification.**

 ![](img/7.metrics_create_10.png)